shiv-modi/Banking-Management-System-Using-PHP-and-MySQL/README.md

 # Banking-Mangnagnment-System-Using-PHP-and-MySQL
-This Project is for Banking Managnment System it has 3 modules user , manager and cashier
+This project is for a Banking management system, and it includes three modules: user, manager, and cashier

 Note 🔴: - This code has been modified from another project's source code on the web.